-- •Complies with all review standards of Section 20.09.120: Site Plan Review, and - Satisfies the design guidelines set forth in Section 20.03.350: Downtown Gateway Overlay (DGO); Design Guidelines. - •The Plan Commission is encouraged to consider building designs which may deviate in character from the architectural standards of this section but add innovation and unique design to the built environment of this overlay area. - The Plan Commission is encouraged to consider the degree to which the site plan incorporates sustainable development design features such as vegetated roofs, energy efficiency, and resource conservation measures.
+- Complies with all review standards of Section 20.09.120: Site Plan Review, and - Satisfies the design guidelines set forth in Section 20.03.350: Downtown Gateway Overlay (DGO); Design Guidelines. - •The Plan Commission is encouraged to consider projects that include a high degree of best practice sustainable development design features that are unique designs which are not incompatible with their surroundings, and that contribute to the diversification of downtown housing and/or contribute to addressing the community's affordable housing challenge.